 WordCamp offers local conferences around the country for anyone who currently or desires to work with WordPress—designers, developers, marketers, small business owners and more.
 CodeGeek employees regularly attend the Denver-based conference to continue learning and expanding our skill sets.
 And in 2016 and 2019, we combined our professional development with service by volunteering for those conferences.

-CodeGeek is a proud sponsor and presenting partner during Fort Collins Startup Week.
-Led by local entrepreneurs and hosted in amazing spaces all over town, this annual event is a free, five-day celebration of the Fort Collins community that builds momentum and opportunity around entrepreneurship.
+CodeGeek is a proud sponsor of Fort Collins Startup Week.
+Led by local entrepreneurs and hosted in amazing spaces all over town, this annual event is a free, five-day celebration that builds momentum and opportunity around entrepreneurship.
+Check out The CodeGeek Room from FCSW 2020!

 “You are a big part of why we are putting this week together.
 I think your commitment to your community, as I have experienced it through the years, sets you apart from most here and elsewhere.” — Andrew Schneider, organizer of Fort Collins Startup Week